DHRI-Curriculum/NLTK_DHRI/lessons.md

 ## Creating a Jupyter Notebook file

 Now you will create your Jupyter notebook file, in which you will run the workshop.
-Return to the Jupyter Home Tab in your Browser (or, if you closed it completely, launch the Jupyter Notebook again), and start a New Python3 Notebook using the `New` button in the upper right corner.
+Return to the Jupyter Home Tab in your Browser (or, if you closed it completely, launch the Jupyter Notebook again), and start a New Python Notebook using the `New` button in the upper right corner.

 Even though Jupyter Notebook doesn't force you to do so, it is very important to name your file, or you will end up later with a bunch of untitled files and you will have no idea what they are about.
 In the top left, click in the word `Untitled` and give your file a name such as "intro_nltk".